anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 Instructions to use this wrapper
 ---------------------------------
 1. First, you should install Openrefine.
-About that, you could refer to this link for the installation of different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions
+You could refer to this link for installation on different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions

 2. Then you need to execute the Open Refine application, i.e. having the Open Refine server running.

-3. Next, create your project under the openrefine wrapper directory, and then import explore module like this:
+3. Next, create your project under the openrefine wrapper directory(This is subject to change after we integrate wrapper with Magellan), and then import explore module like this:

   from refine import Refine